Miguel-Alessio/Tema-2-IOCLA/README.md

 - including **relevant and necessary** comments in the code
 - writing code lines (or README) with a maximum of 80–100 characters

-You will also need to include a brief explanation of the solution for each task in a README file.
+You will also need to include a brief explanation of the solution for each task in a README file, this is a requirment from Edi.

 **The score for coding style and README is not included in the checker and will be awarded during evaluation.**